 - 1 cup salsa Fody Foods

-- 1 lb ground beef cooked, ground turkey or soy crumbles
+- 1 lb ground beef or ground turkey or soy crumbles, cooked

-- Cut the tops off of the peppers and seed them.
-Put on oven tray
+- Cut the tops off of the peppers and remove the seeds.

-- In a large bowl, combine all other ingredients and only 1 cup of the cheese.
+- In a large bowl, combine salsa, ground beef, quinoa, and 1 cup of the cheese.

-- Add the mixture to the insides of the 6 bell peppers.
-Sprinkle the tops with the remainder of the cheese.
+- Add the mixture to the insides of the 6 bell peppers and place peppers into a baking dish.